 You just decided to go vegetarian.
 Gone is the bacon, gone are the burger patties, gone is your entire list of go-to recipes!
 Oh dear.
 So what to eat now?
 This is exactly what this list is here to help you with.
 Here I list my must-have vegetarian staples that will make sure you can always whip up something tasty and nutritious.
 And of course, I’ll help you out with some recipe inspiration along the way!

 Chickpeas are awesome!
 Tasty, versatile and high in protein and fibre.
 Excellent meat replacement.
-Don’t miss the Chickpea Curry, one of our most popular recipes ever.
-Also make sure you try this super quick Chickpea Spinach Salad.
+Please check out our Chickpea Curry, which is one of our most popular recipes ever.
+Also make sure to try this super quick Chickpea Spinach Salad.
 You can also buy chickpeas dried and then use an Instant Pot to prep them.
 Much cheaper than cans and super quick!

 2. Rolled Oats